 Keep special mind to the Date, Section Type, and Location.

 Often the easiest way to search is a full text search.
-In Hein, full text search uses a software known as Fastcase.
+In HeinOnline, full text search uses a software known as Fastcase.
 Searching within collection or by citation can be more efficient, but work better once the researcher has greater familiarity with legal research.

 Tip